redhat-cop/openshift-toolkit/capacity-dashboard/README.md

 Resource Quota management is necessary to properly utilize resources across OpenShift cluster.
 This can be achieved by two ways:
-1. Creating Resource Quota per Project
+1. Creating **Resource Quota** per Project.
-2. Creating Cluster Resource Quota
+2. Creating **Cluster Resource Quota** across OpenShift cluster.

 However, using both types of quota management at the same time will not provide proper resource accountinng and management.
+Follow only one method listed below:

 ## Resource Quota